Aerial survey tips (with a fixed-wing UAV)

-- Do not perform aerial survey of the same area for the whole day.
-Lighting conditions changes during the day and you may get photos of the same territory with different lighting (for example long shadows from the same structures pointing in completely different directions and having different shapes), so Metashape might fail to find common points on the overlapping photos.
+- Do not perform an aerial survey of the same area for the whole day.
+Lighting conditions changes during the day.
+You may get photos of the same territory with different lighting (for example long shadows from the same structures pointing in completely different directions and having different shapes), so Metashape might fail to find common points on the overlapping photos.

-- Do not perform aerial survey of forest areas lower than 300 meters above ground.
-Trees move due the wind and when capturing from a low altitude the Metashape may fail to find common points on photos.
+- Do not perform an aerial survey of forest areas lower than 300 meters above the ground.
+Trees move due the wind and when capturing from a low altitude Metashape may fail to find common points on photos.

-- Do not perform aerial survey of forest areas in the leafless season.
-Trees without leafs have a lot of thin structures (tree branches) so Metashape will be hard to find a common points on photos and the trees would be poorly reconstructed.
+- Do not perform an aerial survey of forest areas in the leafless season.
+Trees without leaves have a lot of thin structures (tree branches), so Metashape will be hard to find common points on photos and the trees will be poorly reconstructed.

-- Do not avoid to perform two cross flights to get double overlap when performing aerial survey of urban areas and capture different walls of the buildings.
+- Do not avoid to perform two cross flights to get double overlap when performing an aerial survey of urban areas and capturing different walls of the buildings.

 - Do not capture structures built of shiny and reflective materials in sunny weather.

-- In case you need to reconstruct detailed 3D model, do not use drones with only nadir cameras, use drones with multi-camera system (nadir + oblique cameras) instead or combine single-camera flights with different oblique camera orientation.
-Such approach would help to get proper model and texture reconstruction of near-vertical surfaces (e.g. building walls).
+- In case you need to reconstruct a detailed 3D model, do not use drones with only nadir cameras, use drones with a multi-camera system (nadir + oblique cameras) instead or combine single-camera flights with different oblique camera orientation.
+Such an approach will help to get proper model and texture reconstruction of near-vertical surfaces (e.g. building walls).